 When visiting the Highlands of Scotland, and Inverness in particular, you can’t help but be aware of the various Jacobite uprisings.
-Although the uprising of 1745 is perhaps the best known, there were earlier uprisings, rebellions and battles in earlier years.
-The various conflicts follow on from the from the deposition of James II (or James VII as he was known in Scotland) in “The Glorious Revolution” of 1688 until the death of Bonnie Prince Charlie in 1788.
+Although the uprising of 1745 is perhaps the best known, there were earlier uprisings, rebellions, and battles in earlier years.
+The various conflicts follow on from the deposition of James II (or James VII as he was known in Scotland) in “The Glorious Revolution” of 1688 until the death of Bonnie Prince Charlie in 1788.

 The 1745 uprising is best remembered for it culminating in the Battle of Culloden, a sodden battlefield on the outskirts of Inverness, on 16 April 1746.
 This bloody conflict left over 1,200 dead in just one hour.
 It was the last battle to be fought on British soil.

 The first risings broke out in 1689, when Viscount Dundee, an ardent supporter of James II, rallied troops and turned to military action against William and Mary’s government forces.

 The most famous battle of this uprising was at Killiecrankie where the Government troops were routed by the Jacobite forces.
 Both sides suffered heavy losses and Viscount Dundee was killed.
 Despite the victory at Killiecrankie, the Highlanders were unable to capitalise on their success and were decisively defeated at Dunkeld just three weeks later.

 In 1707, The Acts of Union were passed by the English and Scottish Parliaments.
 This allowed the creation of the United Kingdom of Great Britain on 1 May 1707.
 This union dismayed those who supported the Jacobite cause.
 Following the Acts of Union, James VIII/III made two attempts to claim the throne in 1708 and in 1715.